-A growing body of research indicates massage therapy can benefit the immune system to help prevent cold and flu during winter months
+A growing body of research indicates massage therapy can benefit the immune system, especially important during winter months

 People looking to fend off cold and flu as the winter months arrive should speak to a massage therapist about prevention strategies.
 Regular massages have been shown to make the immune system stronger, according to studies.